temporalio/documentation/docs-src/java/landing-page/java-dev-guide-structure.md

 The Converters and Codecs section of the Temporal Developer's guide provides guidance on how to support compression, encryption, and other special data handling by implementing custom converters and codecs.

 - [How to use a custom Payload Codec in Java](/java/how-to-use-a-custom-payload-codec-in-java): Create a custom implementation of `PayloadCodec` and use it in `CodecDataConverter` to set a custom Data Converter.
-- [How to use custom payload conversion](/java/custom-payload-conversion): Create your custom `PayloadConverter` and set it on a `DataConverter` in your Client options.
+- [How to use custom Payload conversion](/java/custom-payload-conversion): Create your custom `PayloadConverter` and set it on a `DataConverter` in your Client options.